-You may wonder why the College is continuing its fundraising efforts.
-The below FAQ addresses common questions about Columbia’s endowment and why the College Fund is essential to the College’s successful operations.
-Please contact firstname.lastname@example.org if you have any additional questions.
+The below addresses common questions about Columbia’s endowment and why the College Fund is essential to the College’s successful operations.
+Please contact firstname.lastname@example.org if you have any additional questions

-The College must raise more than $20 million every year through the Columbia College Fund, which is flexible, current-use cash.
-These funds have already been allocated in the College’s operating budget, into core needs like financial aid and student-facing programming.
-The money we raise today not only supports these ongoing needs but also positions the College to withstand the financial challenges associated with COVID-19 in the months ahead.
+The College must raise more than $18 million every year through the Columbia College Fund.
+These funds have already been allocated in the College’s operating budget, for core needs like financial aid and student programming.
+The money we raise today not only supports these ongoing needs but also positions the College to withstand financial challenges that may arise throughout the year.

-The University endowment is significant, although the College receives an allocation of less than 10% of the value (as the University has 16 schools and other institutes).
-The College receives a distribution of 5% interest per year from its portion of the endowment, which is not enough to cover all operating costs and our commitment to financial aid, due in part because tuition income is also used in other areas.
-As a result, the College Fund provides the funding necessary to cover the remaining expenses needed to support our students and their needs.
+The University endowment is significant, although the College receives an allocation of less than 10% of the value — as the University has 16 schools and other institutes.
+The College receives a distribution of 5% interest per year from its portion of the endowment, which is not enough to cover all operating costs and our commitment to financial aid, in part because tuition income is also used in other areas.
+As a result, the College Fund provides the funding necessary to cover the remaining expenses needed to support our students and their needs

 Why can’t the College use its portion of the endowment to cover a budget shortfall?

 The majority of endowed funds are restricted and must be spent in accordance with a donor’s intentions.
-For example, if a donor makes an endowed gift to support a faculty position, the College must uphold donor intent and may not use this gift to cover expenses unrelated to the original intent of the gift.
-Alternatively, unrestricted gifts to the College Fund allow the College to quickly and flexibly address unexpected costs and this support is needed now more than ever.
+For example, if a donor makes an endowed gift to support a faculty position, the College must uphold donor intent and may not use this gift for expenses unrelated to the intent.
+Alternatively, unrestricted gifts to the College Fund allow the College to address costs as needed.

-Why can’t the principal of the endowment be spent, instead of just the interest?
+Why can’t the principal of the endowment be spent?